joeytrapp/partials/README.md

 The $data and $options params are passed on to `View::element()` method.
 An additional option is "collection".
 If "collection" is an array, then the `View::element()` will be called for each iteration of the "collection" array.
 The value of the current iteration is merged in the data array under the element name (without the underscore) key.

 	<?php echo $this->Partial->render("post", array(), array("collection" => $posts)); ?>

+This will render the `_post.ctp` element for each value in $posts, and set a the value in $posts for this iteration to the "post" key in the data array.